Curo19/BooksOnTheFly/README.md

 ---

-1) Text to speech - eSpeak -- open source.
+1) Text to speech - eSpeak -- open source. -- Or MaryTTY
+2) Web parsing or scraping -- Possibly Mercury Web Parser API or more likly learn how to do it ourselves.
+3) Java
+4) Jsp